GWT-EXT:

 - Click Finish.

-- Right click it in package explorer and select Run As -> Run Configurations
+- To run the application:- Right click it in package explorer and select Run As -> Run Configurations

 - Put a tick in the Automatically Select Unused Port tickbox.